 On the second part, a key benefit of Aladdin is the core concept of a central data warehouse.
 The implications for data privacy and security are still evolving.
 Given that financial services is very heavily regulated to start with, the trend towards more data privacy regulations for technology platforms will make it challenging for them to develop new business models and products they can offer in financial services.
 That said, technology is clearly revolutionizing client interfaces and other dimensions of our industry.

 Barbara: In any start-up, you have to really know your partners.
-I know of a number of situations, where people have started companies and they didn't last very long because the people didn’t get along.
-Certainly you cannot agree with everything but you have to respect each other's perspectives, and a have commitment to each other.
+I know of a number of situations, where people have started companies and they didn't last very long because the people didn't get along.
+Certainly you cannot agree with everything but you have to respect each other's perspectives, and have a commitment to each other.
 You need to be willing to look through problems and disagreements.
-Not every day will be a good day, not every product will work, there will be ups and downs and ideas that work and those that don’t, but you need to band together.
+Not every day will be a good day, not every product will work, there will be ups and downs and ideas that work and those that don't, but you need to band together.

 Barbara: Before launching into what needs to change, I prefer to step back and celebrate the many successes that have gotten us to where we are today.
 When I started my career 35 years back, there were no women in top level positions at most firms in Wall Street, or for that matter in most industries, young women had no role models.
 So let's recognize that we have come a very long way!